Indian Bay: History

 Records show that Indian Bay was the only inhabited settlement in that region that was connected to the mainland part of the Island of Newfoundland until the 19th century.
 It was also known as Northwest Arm, and later for a period of time, as Parson's Point, after the surname of its first English settlers.
 Europeans first came to Indian Bay in the 18th century to fish for salmon.
 In 1720 George Skeffington was salmon fishing there and by 1786 there were eight salmon operations in the area.
 Permanent settlement began after 1800.
 The 1836 Census of Newfoundland records Indian Bay as having a population of five, William Parsons and his family.
 The population was slow in growing, and in 1901 there were 40 people living there.
 The main source of employment was three sawmills, and a lobster factory was established before 1911.
 In 1921 the "International Power and Paper Co." arrived in Indian Bay and that same year a school was constructed.
 The peak of Indian Bay's population was in 1961 with 285 people; afterwards the population began to decline.

-Indian Bay is well known for its sports fishing, mainly for Brook Trout and Atlantic Salmon.
+Indian Bay is known for its sports fishing, primarily for Brook Trout and Atlantic Salmon.
 The community has a licensed salmon river called Indian Bay River, but locally known as, "The Brook", that runs through the town.
-Fishing is still a very popular sport in the area and with its many ATV and Snowmobile trails (old Bowater's woods roads), Indian Bay is a very popular destination for those that enjoy the great outdoors and everything it has to offer.
+Fishing is still a popular sport in the area and with its many ATV and Snowmobile trails (old Bowater's woods roads), Indian Bay is a popular destination for those that enjoy the great outdoors and everything it has to offer.